- Collect AP Leave reports and AP leave proposals from Assistant Professors

 Hold meeting(s) of tenured members of the unit.
 The exact number will depend on the number of major decisions—usually reappointment and tenure—to be included in Part II of the Staffing Report.
 You should have received instructions for Part II of the Staffing Report earlier in the summer.
 This report must ultimately be read by all tenured members of the unit participating in the deliberations.
 Senior faculty members on leave must either participate fully in the evaluation process of all candidates for reappointment and promotion in that year, or submit a letter evaluating the work of each candidate.
 Such a letter shall specify what materials the author has considered in preparing the letter.

 What constitutes a good staffing report?
-To begin, please read Section II:F Academic Department Governance in the Faculty Handbook.
+To begin, please read Section II:G Academic Program Governance in the Faculty Handbook.
 Also see memo from the CAP.
 Although the CAP does have access to portions of the data you may be working with (e.g., SCS scores), in general it is a good idea not to assume that they have everything at their fingertips.
 It is advisable to include more rather than less data along with your unit’s interpretation of that data.
 In making reappointment and tenure recommendations to the CAP, it is important to remember that you are making not only a decision but also a case to the CAP.
 The arguments you present are at least as compelling as any judgments being rendered.
 Thus, where the tenured members of a unit assess a non-tenured faculty member differently, it is important to make those differences explicit in reporting to the CAP, and to make sure that arguments on all sides are clearly and fairly represented.
 In rare instances, individual faculty members or groups of faculty members may wish to submit a minority report, if they feel the chair has been unable to represent their views properly.

-During your first or second unit meeting, plan or finalize event programming such as outside speakers, films, events with prospective majors
+During your first or second unit meeting, plan or finalize event programming such as outside speakers, films, events with prospective majors.

 Monitor course enrollment figures for the fall semester.
-The registrar’s office will send you an update as the semester begins.

 Encourage your new colleagues, tenure-track, visitors, and any fellows, to attend First3 lunches.
 Many units also assign a faculty mentor to their new members; discuss this with your colleagues or devise alternative ways to mentor new faculty from inside your unit.